-CAUTION: Do not turn on the power before the power cables are connected.
-A power surge may cause damage to the Switch.
+CAUTION: Do not turn on the power switch of DGS-1100-06/ME before power cables are connected.
+Power surge may cause damage to the Switch.

 Power Failure

 As a precaution, the switch should be unplugged in case of power failure.
 When power is resumed, plug the switch back in.